codepath/android_guides/Google-Cloud-Messaging.md

 }
 ```

-### Setup Project ID
+### Setup Sender ID

-Add your project number to your strings.xml, which should correspond to the project ID:
+Add your project number to your strings.xml, which should correspond to the sender ID:

 ```xml
 <string name="gcm_defaultSenderId">1234</string>